Love on a Rooftop

 Love on a Rooftop is an American sitcom about a newlywed couple, Dave and Julie Willis, and their humorous struggles to survive in San Francisco on Dave's apprentice architect's salary of $85.37 a week.
 Matters were complicated by the fact that Julie's rich father did not approve of their less than luxurious lifestyle and often took it upon himself to try to improve it, much to Dave's chagrin.

 The series was produced by Screen Gems, the production company behind shows such as Gidget, Bewitched, and I Dream of Jeannie.
-It premiered on September 6, 1966 on ABC and stars Pete Duel, credited at the time as Peter Deuel, and Judy Carne in the leads.
+It premiered on September 6, 1966 on ABC and starred Pete Duel, credited at the time as Peter Deuel, and Judy Carne in the leads.
 Also in the regular cast were Rich Little and Barbara Bostock as the Willises’ neighbors, and Herb Voland and Edith Atwater as Julie's parents.
 All thirty episodes of the series were filmed in color.

 Plot

 Apprentice architect Dave Willis meets art student Julie Hammond when his liverwurst on pumpernickel sandwich falls into her bag while she is passing by a building on which he is working.
 In pursuit of his lunch, he chases after her until she stops in a local park.
 Upon getting his first good look at Julie, Dave loses interest in the sandwich and the two start to talk.
 So begins a whirlwind courtship that quickly leads to marriage, despite Dave's misgivings about getting married while he only makes $85.37 a week.

 In need of a new place to start their lives together, Julie finds an unfurnished converted store room with no windows that has one major perk: direct access to the roof of the apartment building which offers a beautiful view of San Francisco.
 Julie feels that the place has charm and atmosphere, plus the rent is cheap.

-The newlywed couple becomes friends with fellow tenants, Stan and Carol Parker.
+The newlywed couple becomes friends with fellow tenants Stan and Carol Parker.
 Stan quickly develops the habit of coming into their apartment unannounced in order to share his ideas with them.
 Also in the habit of showing up unannounced, although much less welcome than Stan, is Julie's father, Fred Hammond, who is always finding a way to meddle in Dave and Julie's lives, while his ever-patient wife, Phyllis, watches in amusement.
 Dave, however, is adamant that he and Julie will not accept Fred's help, especially if it is monetary, a stance that causes much contention between the two men.

-The humor in the series is formed, not simply out of the situations in which the characters find themselves, but out of the ways in which the differing personalities that regularly pass through the Willis’ apartment react to the situations and, in the process, to each other.
+The humor in the series is formed, not simply out of the situations in which the characters find themselves, but out of the ways in which the differing personalities that regularly pass through the Willises’ apartment react to the situations and, in the process, to each other.